jchademwiri/jacob-chademwiri-official/docs/02 linkedin.md

 👉 Designing and prototyping websites
 👉 Maintain consistency in design and layout👉 Create web pages using WordPress and a combination of markup languages 👉 Identify usability and develop functional and smooth, easy-to-operate and eye-catching web applications 👉 Writing web pages compatible with Search Engine Optimizations (S.E.O) 👉 Convert Adobe XD layouts to web pages using HTML, CSS and JavaScript 👉 Perform websites maintenance and enhancements 👉 Create browser and platform compatible CSS (cascading style sheets) codes 👉 Monitor technical aspects of the front-end delivery for several projects 👉 Designing and prototyping websites 👉 Maintain consistency in design and layout…see more
-JavaScript, Cascading Style Sheets (CSS) and +18 skills Baum Systems Pvt Ltd logo
+JavaScript, Cascading Style Sheets (CSS) and +18 skills Baum Systems logo
 Web Developer
 Web Developer
-Baum Systems Pvt Ltd · FreelanceBaum Systems Pvt Ltd · Freelance Aug 2019 - Jan 2022 · 2 yrs 6 mosAug 2019 to Jan 2022 · 2 yrs 6 mos
+Baum Systems · FreelanceBaum Systems · Freelance
+Aug 2019 - Jan 2022 · 2 yrs 6 mosAug 2019 to Jan 2022 · 2 yrs 6 mos
 Cape Town Area, South Africa · RemoteCape Town Area, South Africa · Remote 👉 Designing and prototyping websites using Adobe XD or Figma